nelabdiel/LifeAlert/README.md

 # LifeAlert
-A Chrome extension that notifies if you are about to enter your login information onto a website for the first time.
+A Chrome extension that notifies if you are about to enter your login credentials onto a website for the first time.

 ![Alt text](./icon128.png "LifeAlert")
 <hr>